← All posts

 Confronted with high water consumption and fluid loss, data centers have begun exploring innovative solutions for more sustainable operations.
 From AI-assisted water management to modern cooling systems like the Thermosyphon Cooler Hybrid System, the industry is making strides toward improved water efficiency.

 Alongside these innovations, data centers are also participating in water replenishment programs, aiming to restore water to basins that are in need.
-And they’re not doing it alone.
-Many are following voluntary initiatives like the Climate Neutral Data Centre Pact and the European Code of Conduct on Data Centre Energy Efficiency to align their operations with eco-friendly principles.
+And they're not doing it alone.
+Many follow voluntary initiatives like the Climate Neutral Data Centre Pact and the European Code of Conduct on Data Centre Energy Efficiency to align their operations with eco-friendly principles.

 The Ripple Effect: Local Water Resources and Global Computing in the Epoch of Climate Change